Yoy Lead Growth Project

 Situation:

-Prior to bringing our marketing team in-house, we experienced consecutive year-over-year declines in patient leads over the past two years in search, despite having similar budgets.
+Prior to bringing our marketing team in-house, we experienced consecutive year-over-year declines in search leads over the past two years, despite similar budgets.

 Task: